exyrat/chromtrack/README.md

 My code for chromatin tracking analyses.

-Download this folder or just the yml file and navigate in the conda terminal to the directory.
+Download this folder or just the yml file and navigate in the miniforge terminal to the directory.
 Then run:

 ```
-conda env create -f environment.yml
+mamba env create -f environment.yml
-conda activate chrom-track
+mamba activate chrom-track
 jupyter notebook
 ```